evanwill/_drafts/_notes/git-update-fork.md

     - add upstream remote (use the clone link from the original repo): `git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`
 2. [Sync fork](https://help.github.com/articles/syncing-a-fork/)
     - `git fetch upstream`
-    - `git checkout master`
+    - `git checkout main`
-    - `git merge upstream/master`
+    - `git merge upstream/main`
     - You're up-to-date locally, then update your fork on github, `git push`

 ## Sync fork on GitHub Desktop

 1. Click current branch button in top menu (this should bring up a branch panel)
-2. At bottom of the branch panel click "choose branch to merge with master" (this should open a dialog box)
+2. At bottom of the branch panel click "choose branch to merge with main" (this should open a dialog box)
-3. Click "upstream/master" (this should be the original repo that you forked)
+3. Click "upstream/main" (this should be the original repo that you forked)
-4. Click "Merge upstream/master" (this will fetch the updates in the original repo and attempt to merge them into your current branch)
+4. Click "Merge upstream/main" (this will fetch the updates in the original repo and attempt to merge them into your current branch)

 ## Sync fork on GitHub web interface